 Automotive and aircraft oils however, suffer the most difficult environmental problems of all types of oils we analyze.
-They regularly receive blow-by products from the combustion process.
-They suffer extreme heat cycles.
-Any contaminant in the oil will accelerate the oxidation process, causing insoluble materials to increase.
-Engine oil needs to be changed regularly due to all of the above.
+They regularly receive blow-by products from the combustion process, and they suffer extreme heat cycles.
+Any contaminant will accelerate the oxidation process, causing insoluble materials to increase.
+Because excessive solid material in the oil limits the oil’s ability to lubricate effectively, an engine oil with a high level of insoluble material needs to be changed.

-Excessive insolubles can form in an engine oil if the oil: is running hot, is receiving more than a normal amount of contamination, is suffering more (or more severe) heat cycles than is normal, is being run longer than a typical use cycle, or, on the other side of the coin, if oil filtration is marginal or relatively ineffective.
+Excessive insolubles can form if the oil or engine is running hot, is receiving more than a normal amount of contamination or blow-by, is suffering more (or more severe) heat cycles than is normal, is being run longer than a typical use cycle, or, on the other side of the coin, if oil filtration is marginal or relatively ineffective.

-If we found no contamination in your oil and your change intervals are normal, we often mention a problem at oil filtration as a possible cause of higher insolubles.
-Insolubles may be forming because your oil change interval is too long for the condition of the engine.
-Your oil filter may be inferior.
-It is possible the oil filter bypass valve has relived if the filter is becoming restricted.
+If we found no contamination in your oil and your oil change intervals are normal, we often mention a problem at oil filtration as a possible cause of higher insolubles.
+Your oil filter may be inferior, or it is possible the oil filter bypass valve has relieved if the filter is becoming restricted.
 The filter system bypass may also open upon unusually cold starts when the oil is too thick to pass through the filter media.
 Once the bypass relieves, the filter is effectively out of the system.

 The insolubles test is a fair measure of several possible problems in your engine.
 One high reading needn’t be a cause of concern.
 Several high readings in a row merit investigation of what the problem may be.